13 Jul The Petrels of Sable Island

-This bank is typical of the areas where petrel burrows have been found on Sable Island.
+The banks above are typical of the areas where petrel burrows have been found on Sable Island.
 Some of the burrow entrances are under the overhang of slumping terrain, where erosion is cutting into a slope.

 Less often encountered are exposed burrow entrances without any sheltering branches or foliage.
 Since such burrows appear to lack the structure provided by underground roots and more developed soil layers, they might be more likely to collapse.

 An unexpected nighttime encounter with a petrel.
 It was on the sand below several burrow entrances in a steep sandy slope, at about 1:00 am.